 7. Referral commission.

-The way you make money from your app may change over time, and you might decide to launch an app based on one business model and then change approach later.
+How you make money from your app may change over time, and you might decide to launch an app based on one business model and then change your approach later.
 For example, you might want to launch a free version of the app initially and then build in premium features once you’ve built up a solid user base.

-Think about which revenue model might work for you and estimate how many customers you will need to break-even on your startup costs.
+Consider which revenue model might work for you and estimate how many customers you will need to break even on your startup costs.
 This will help you to identify whether your idea is profitable enough to sustain itself.

 3. Are you clear on the absolute essential feature list?